-Relatively new on the Aventon e-bike model list, the popular Aventure has a slight competitive edge over the also popular RadRover, which I’ll discuss below.
+Relatively new on the Aventon e-bike model list, the popular Aventure has been updated to the Aventure.2 electric fat bike.
+It has a slight competitive edge over the also popular RadRover, which I’ll discuss below.

-Listed at the same retail price, they both make for a great fat tire beach electric bike overall.
+Although there is a difference in retail price, they both make for a great fat tire electric bike overall.

-In most other ways, the two e-bikes are quite comparable.
+In most other ways, the two fat tire electric bikes are quite comparable.
 The Aventure has a 45-mile average range, weighs a hefty 73lbs, has 26 X 4” fat tires, and stops easily with the hydraulic disc brakes.